Technigo/project-music-releases/README.md

-# Music Releases
+# Music Release
-Replace this readme with your own information about your project.

 Created a music release platform in React.
+Pair project.

 ## The problem